faye/websocket-driver-ruby/README.md

 The `rack` method returns a driver chosen using the socket's `env`.
-The `server` method returns a driver that will parse an HTTP request and then decice which driver to use for it using the `rack` method.  `client` method always returns a driver for the RFC version of the protocol with masking enabled on outgoing frames.
+The `server` method returns a driver that will parse an HTTP request and then decide which driver to use for it using the `rack` method.
+The `client` method always returns a driver for the RFC version of the protocol with masking enabled on outgoing frames.